What features do you need from an inventory database?

 Fishbowl integrates with many popular business solutions:

 - Online hosting solutions

 - Merchant services

 - And many others!

-An inventory system like Fishbowl can help you track inventory in real time via barcode scanning and let you see a high-level overview of all inventory in stock and in transit.
-You can instantly search for and retrieve any SKU.
-You can track your products across multiple warehouses and locations from a single computer or cell phone if you chose to use the Fishbowl Anywhere plugin.
+An inventory system like Fishbowl can help you track inventory in real time via barcode scanning, allowing you to see a high-level overview of all inventory on hand and in transit.
+You can instantly search for and retrieve any SKU, and track your products across multiple warehouses and locations from a single computer or smart device.
 The ability to integrate with QuickBooks is the real game changer.
 Keeping your finances and inventory data in sync is invaluable and will spare your accountant the headache of double data entry and coordinating all of the data across multiple platforms.

-You want to run your business on “smart data” and inventory software is the ideal solution that allows you to have a smart inventory database.
+You want to run your business on accurate data, and inventory software is the ideal solution that allows you to have a smart inventory database.
 Avoid stockouts, have more productive employees, and run a more efficient supply chain with Fishbowl!